giterlizzi/slackman/man/1/slackman-notifier.md

-**slackman-notifier** is user-space utility to receive a desktop notification via D-Bus (using **org.freedesktop.Notification** service) for Slackware Security Advisories, ChangeLogs, new packages upgrade and post-install/upgrade/remove summary.
+**slackman-notifier** is user-space utility to receive a desktop notification via D-Bus (using **org.freedesktop.Notification** service) for Slackware Security Advisories, Announces, ChangeLogs, new packages upgrade and post-install/upgrade/remove summary.

 # OPTIONS